 14 Top-Rated Small Towns in Scotland

 One of the four countries that make up the United Kingdom, beautiful Scotland offers no end of fun things to see and do, many of which can be found in the small towns.
-And given the fact you can drive its entire length in a few hours – this leading travel destination offers plenty of tourist attractions and points of interest, with many of them located in (or near) some of the most amazing Scottish towns and small villages.
+And given the fact you can drive its entire length in a few hours, this leading travel destination is easy to explore.

 To help you choose the best places to visit during your holiday or weekend getaway, be sure to refer to our list of the top small towns in Scotland.